 The Coachella Valley is a unique community within Riverside County in Inland Southern California.
 As such, local organizations found that County-level data, while available, did not adequately tell the story of the health needs of those living in the Coachella Valley.
 Service providers in the Coachella Valley struggled for years to identify health disparities, inequities, unhealthy behaviors and trends.
-Under the umbrella of the Desert Healthcare Foundation, and with financial support from the California Wellness Foundation, HARC was formed in 2006 to fill this gap and provide objective, reliable Coachella Valley-specific data.
+With financial support from the California Wellness Foundation, HARC was formed in 2006 to fill this gap and provide objective, reliable Coachella Valley-specific data.

 HARC’s Coachella Valley Community Health Survey

-With the support of the Desert Healthcare Foundation, the California Wellness Foundation, and the Regional Access Project Foundation, HARC was able to conduct the first survey of health in the region, provided by a random-digit-dial telephone survey.
+In 2007, HARC was able to conduct the first survey of health in the region, provided by a random-digit-dial telephone survey.
 This survey provided vital information about health and quality of life in the region, and covered topics such as health care access, utilization, health behaviors, major disease, mental health, and more.
-The first survey was conducted in 2007, and results were provided to the community in early 2008.
 It was determined that the survey would be repeated every three years in order to measure progress and provide up-to-date data.
 As such, the survey is adapted by community stakeholders, revised, and conducted every three years.
 Results are provided back to the community in the form of a written Executive Report, an online searchable database, and special reports and data briefs on a variety of focused health issues.

 The data provided by this Coachella Valley Community Health Survey is used by nonprofits, hospitals, higher education, K-12 education, governmental agencies, and media organizations, among others.
 These organizations use the data to apply for funding, create presentations/lectures, prioritizing health needs, developing programs to address those needs, writing articles, designing and conducting trainings, and making/changing policy.